matteobarbera/mavlab_wiki_fork/Alusta.md

 * Purchasing category: **301-00, - Aanschaf hardware overig**

 ## Afleveradres
-* do not use gebouw 62 but put your own
+* do not use gebouw 62 but put your own and add your own name!

 ## Line Coding
 * Account code **284199** for Project codes